tldr-pages/tldr/pages/common/ybacklight.md

 `ybacklight s{{420}}`

-- Increase the brightness by 42 big steps:
+- Increase the brightness by 42 big steps (4200 by default):

 `ybacklight Si{{42}}`